udexon/Phosway/12_B_Scenarios_Code.md

 - Story /

-Scenario to Code.
+## Scenario to Code

+In this article, we describe a scenario where
+Adam decides to recycle a empty can (a Coke can, shown below) By giving it away to Brian, who works for a recycling company.

-Adam passes Can A to Brian.
+1. Adam passes Can A to Brian.

-Brian carries Can A to store room.
+2. Brian carries Can A to a store room.

 Expressed in JavaScript or equivalent programming languages: